University does not impose food choices, zero tolerance for violence: JNU VC | Education

 ''Anything by the administration will be seen as imposition or violation of their right,'' she said.

-Pandit, who is the first woman vice-chancellor of the university, said that from what she has learnt so far, people from outside the Kaveri hostel were involved in the April 10 attack.
+Pandit, who is the first woman vice-chancellor of the university, said that from what she has learnt so far, people from outside the Kaveri hostel were involved in the April 10 incident.

 ''From what I have learnt that outsiders from other hostels were involved in the attack.
 It might have been pre-planned.
 We have instituted a proctorial inquiry and when the report will come out, we will share the facts,'' she said.